 Visual artwork is to be submitted by sending a URL link to a photograph of your work.
-Please make sure that link sharing is set to “anyone with link can view/open file”.
 The instructions below will assist you in taking the best photo representation of your work.

 HOW TO PHOTOGRAPH YOUR WORK